 Odds for futures bets are set during the preseason, but can change throughout the season based on news and results.

-Best NBA MVP betting sites
+Best NBA MVP betting site

 Where you can bet on the MVP legally